Category: Steering Group

 Alastair Cutting

 Alastair had the value and importance of Deaneries impressed on him by the priest who took his wedding.
-Having had long term experience in 5 deaneries in Doncaster, Sheffield, Uxbridge, Copthorne and then Henfield in Sussex, he now has a close working relationship with the 6 deaneries in Lewisham & Greenwich Archdeaconry in Southwark, where Alastair has been Archdeacon since 2013.
-He is married to Kay, and has two grown up daughters.
+Having had long term experience in 5 deaneries in Doncaster and Sheffield, Uxbridge, Copthorne and then Henfield in Sussex, as Archdeacon of Lewisham & Greenwich from 2013, he had a close working relationship with the 6 deaneries in Lewisham & Greenwich Archdeaconry in Southwark.
+He took up his current role as Bishop of Woolwich in 2024.

 Tug Wilson